colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 # 1. Purpose
 The purpose of this model is to simulate the interaction between a regional fleet of plug-in electric vehicle drivers with public and private charging infrastructure over any time frame.
 The model accepts as input the location, quantity, and type of electric vehicle support equipment (EVSE) throughout the study region.
 Drivers and their vehicles are described by inputs that specify driver activity (a departure time and destination for every trip), the distribution of vehicle types, and parameters controlling driver behavior.
 PEVI then simulates the drivers as they attempt to follow their trip itinerary and interact with the EVSE throughout the region.
 The experience of drivers (individually or in aggregate) and the usage of the EVSE can be summarized at the end of a model run.
 The model is intended to be used as tool for analyzing the impacts of alternative EVSE infrastructure scenarios in addition to PEV adoption rates, technology advances, market trends, and driver behaviors.

 PEVI is a stochastic model, meaning that a variety of processes and decisions within the model are based on random chance.
-The primary purpose of including stochastic processes in PEVI is to avoid reaching conclusions that are overly customized to suit one particular set of circumstanaces.
+The primary purpose of including stochastic processes in PEVI is to avoid reaching conclusions that are overly customized to suit one particular set of circumstances.
 Instead, the model should be run many times with the same set of initial conditions and performance metrics should be averaged over those runs.

 ### Key Assumptions
 1. All chargers are assumed to have a constant charging rate based on their power specifications.
 Charging algorithms -- such as trickle charging near the end of the session -- are not simulated.